How Many Credit Cards Is Too Many?

 Avoid high-interest reward cards when possible; although it may seem like it pays off, if you spend a fair amount each month, you’re probably spending more on interest than what the reward itself is worth.
 It’s best with rewards cards that you pay your balance off every month in order to get the most value out of your rewards.

-One of a great low interest cards is the Simmons VISA Platinum card.
+One of the best low-interest cards is the Simmons Bank Visa® Platinum card.

 Excellent Credit Required - Applicants that do not have excellent credit will not be approved

 Low 9.25% variable standard purchase APR and platinum benefits

 No balance transfer fee for balances transferred in response to this online offer

 No Annual Fee

 If you’re building your credit, or you’re a student with very short credit history, try a student or secured card instead.
 These cards might offer higher interest rates but are understanding of your situation if you don’t have any credit established yet.
 Over time, you can build your credit score with these cards and graduate to options with better features.